Point of Rocks (Kansas)

 Point of Rocks-Middle Spring Santa Fe Trail Historic District, which includes the cliff, a spring, and four Santa Fe trail segments, is listed on the National Register of Historic Places.

-An overlook on the Point of Rocks looks out over former Point of Rocks ranch area.
+An overlook on the Point of Rocks looks out over the former Point of Rocks ranch area.
 The overlook includes interpretative displays.

+There are also multiple fishing ponds located a little east of the rocks, where you can fish for rainbow trout and channel catfish during the year.

+The rocks are known to contain fossils, and some even have small caves of that you can explore.

 A DAR monument was placed on the Point of Rocks in April 1914.
 Soon after, on May 1, 1914, the a flood of the Cimarron River destroyed hay and numerous buildings of the Point of Rocks ranch, as well as drowning two daughters of the Brite family.

 The district was added to the National Register on April 10, 2013.